assaf/zombie/doc/new-assertions.md

 `browser.assert.url(url, message)`

 Asserts that current page has the expected URL.

+The expected URL value can be a string, regular expression, or function just like every other assertion.
+It can also be an object, in which case, individual properties are matched against the URL.

+For example:

+  browser.assert.url({ pathame: "/resource" });
+  browser.assert.url({ query: { name: "joedoe" } });

 You can add more assertions by adding methods to the prototype of